dice-group/ANTS/README.md

 ### ESSUM Dataset

-A dataset containing silver-standard summaries.
-These summaries consist of sentences —with mentioned entities—from the first paragraph of the corresponding Wikipedia page for each target entity.
+A silver-standard dataset combining entities from ESBM-DBpedia and FACES.
+For each entity, we extract sentences with mentioned entities from the first paragraph of its Wikipedia page.
+In our experiment, we created two subsets: (1) ESSUM-DBpedia: 110 entities from ESBM-DBpedia, and (2) ESSUM-FACES: 50 entities from FACES.

 <p align="center">
 <img src="images/silver-summary-example-alt2.jpg" width="75%">
 </p>

-### ESSUM-Absent
+### ESSUM-ABSENT

-The second dataset used in our experiments, which includes entities with their golden summaries from ESBM-DBpedia and FACES datasets.
-In particular, 80% of the entities with their summaries (i.e., the golden set of RDF triples) are retained as present triples.
-The remaining 20% of the entities are excluded from the datasets and treated as absent triples.
+Derived by randomly removing 20% of triples from ESBM-DBpedia and FACES.
+These omitted triples serve as ground-truth absent triples to evaluate a model’s ability to infer missing facts.

 ---